bmaltais/kohya_ss/README.md

 - `prepare_buckets_latents.py` now supports SDXL fine-tuning.
 - `sdxl_train_network.py` is a script for LoRA training for SDXL.
 The usage is almost the same as `train_network.py`.
 - Both scripts has following additional options:
-  - `--cache_text_encoder_outputs`: Cache the outputs of the text encoders.
+  - `--cache_text_encoder_outputs` and `--cache_text_encoder_outputs_to_disk`: Cache the outputs of the text encoders.
 This option is useful to reduce the GPU memory usage.
 This option cannot be used with options for shuffling or dropping the captions.
   - `--no_half_vae`: Disable the half-precision (mixed-precision) VAE.
 VAE for SDXL seems to produce NaNs in some cases.
 This option is useful to avoid the NaNs.
-- The image generation during training is now available.
-However, the VAE for SDXL seems to produce NaNs in some cases when using `fp16`.
-The images will be black.
-Currently, the NaNs cannot be avoided even with `--no_half_vae` option.
-It works with `bf16` or without mixed precision.
+- The image generation during training is now available. `--no_half_vae` option also works to avoid black images.

 - `--weighted_captions` option is not supported yet for both scripts.
 - `--min_timestep` and `--max_timestep` options are added to each training script.
 These options can be used to train U-Net with different timesteps.
 The default values are 0 and 1000.